-The Filter Operator in Angular filters the items emitted by the source Observable by using a condition (predicate).
-It emits only those values, which satisfies the condition and ignores the rest.
+The Filter Operator in Angular filters the items emitted by the source Observable using a condition (predicate).
+It emits only those values that satisfy the condition and ignores the rest.

 Filter in Angular

-Filter is the simplest and most used RxJs Operator in Angular.
-The Filter Operator takes 2 arguments.
+The filter is the simplest and most used RxJs Operator in Angular.
+The Filter Operator takes two arguments.

 Syntax